Charge Susceptibility and Kubo Response in Hatsugai-Kohmoto-related Models: Concluding Remarks

-We have reported the density-density susceptibility as well as the conserved current operator for HK and OHK models.
-The key features that arise from the two-pole structure of the density-density response are 1) mixing between the upper and lower Hubbard bands in the particle-hole continuum, 2) a plasma frequency that diverges inversely with the momentum, and 3) a lack of commutativity of the long-wavelength and thermodynamic limits.
-The latter stems from subtlety in taking the $\mathbf{q}=0$ limit of the double commutator of the density with the Hamiltonian which was ignored in previous work\cite{guerci2024electrical}.
+The lack of commutativity stems from the subtlety in taking the $\mathbf{q}=0$ limit of the double commutator of the density with the Hamiltonian which was ignored in previous work\cite{guerci2024electrical}.
 We have derived the charge current from minimal coupling for open and periodic boundary conditions both of which are gauge invariant and identical in form.
 We show that regardless of boundary conditions the current satisfies the continuity equation in momentum space when the thermodynamic limit is carefully taken, avoiding criticisms noted previously\cite{guerci2024electrical}.
 The anomalous double commutator instead signifies that the diamagnetic current in HK models is nonlocal in position space.
 Consequently, transport properties can be formulated cleanly in OHK models.
 These issues will be explored in more detail in a forthcoming work.

 \textbf{Acknowledgements} B.B. thanks Y. Guan and S. Sinha for discussions on a related project that led to Eq.~\eqref{eq:mincoupling}.
 This work was supported by the Center for Quantum Sensing and Quantum Materials, a DOE Energy Frontier Research Center, grant DE-SC0021238 (P.M., B.B., and P.W.P.).
 B.B. received additional support from the Alfred P. Sloan Foundation, and the National Science Foundation under grant DMR-1945058 for work on the OHK model generally.
 PWP also acknowledges NSF DMR-2111379 for partial funding of the HK work which led to these results.